Shine On Liberty Sun

 It was the first time we had moved the car since arriving.
 I had even forgotten it was an automatic transmission.
 I only realised when my left foot lunged forward in search of a clutch that wasn't there.

 With a town called Gostivar entered into the SatNav we followed the directions through the Upper Gates.
-About halfway down the hill the well spoken English gentleman giving us directions told us to turn left into the narrow alleyways.
+About halfway down the hill the well spoken English accent told us to turn left into the narrow alleyways.
 "You can piss off" was my uneloquent reply.

 It was where we almost got stuck on the day we arrived so we choose to ignore him and stayed on the wider main road.
 By the time we reached a roundabout at the bottome of the hill it had recalculated a route out of Ohrid along lovely wide avenues and boulevards.